Causes of shoulder pain

 Shoulder pain can be caused by a minor injury, bad posture or an underlying health condition.

 Conditions that can cause shoulder pain include:

-Frozen shoulder, also known as adhesive capsulitis, is a painful, persistent stiffness of the shoulder joint which makes it difficult to carry out the full range of normal shoulder movements.
+Frozen shoulder, also known as adhesive capsulitis, is a painful persistent stiffness of the shoulder joint that makes it very difficult to carry out the full range of normal shoulder movements.

 Frozen shoulder occurs when there is thickening, swelling and tightening of the flexible tissue that surrounds your shoulder joint.
 This leaves less space for your upper arm bone (humerus) in the shoulder joint, and makes movement stiff and painful.

 You may find it difficult to carry out everyday tasks such as dressing, driving and sleeping comfortably.
 Some people are unable to move their shoulder at all.